hawcx/sdk_docs/docs/android/react-integration.md

    }
    ```

-6. **Use HawcxFramework in React Native**
+6. **Use HawcxAuth in React Native**

-   Now you can use HawcxFramework in your React Native components:
+   Now you can use HawcxAuth in your React Native components:

    ```javascript
    import { NativeModules } from 'react-native';